More male nurses and carers, please

-Our population is ageing.
-The charity Anchor have warned that if current trends continue, England could face a shortfall of 718,000 care workers by 2025.
+Our population is aging.
+The charity Anchor has warned that if current trends continue, England could face a shortfall of 718,000 care workers by 2025.
 In the UK currently, women make up 84% of the care workforce, men comprising a mere 16%.
 This figure has remained static since 2012.

-Professor Martin Green, of Care England, said: ‘We have an ageing population and a lot of people who receive care into old age now are men.
+Professor Martin Green, of Care England, said: ‘We have an aging population and a lot of people who receive care into old age now are men.
 The majority of carers are women.
-When it comes to personal care in particular, some men prefer this to be done by a male rather than a female.’
+When it comes to personal care, in particular, some men prefer this to be done by a male rather than a female.’

 What made you want to work in the care profession?